 Fieldwork is a compulsory and vital part of this GCSE course.
 There are trips planned to the River Meon, to study river processes and to the village of East Meon to study social and economic changes in a rural area.
 There is also an optional residential trip, which is currently based in Weymouth.

-GERMAN - GCSE (AQA - 8668, Level 9-1) 2023

-Languages | GCSE | German
+GERMAN - GCSE (Edexcel, Level 9-1) New specification 2024 Languages | GCSE | German

 It is a multilingual world!